Skip to content

 Cannot transfer files using htar

 htar requires the node you're on to accept incoming connections from its movers.
 This is not possible from a compute node at NERSC, so htar transfers will fail.
-Instead we recommend you use our special xfer queue for data transfers.
+Instead we recommend you use our special xfer QOS for data transfers.

 Globus transfer errors